Laughter: to show emotion with a chuckle or explosive vocal sound, to find amusement, merriment, or pleasure in something.

 No long ago, while riding in the car, I heard something on the radio that made me really burst out laughing.
 While laughing I turned toward the closed window which reflected the echo of my laughter back to me.
 In the echo I heard my father’s laugh.
 At first it started me, and then it caused me to smile.
 I guess the saying it true; “What goes around, come around”.

-Remember the times when you laughed so hard that you couldn’t laugh anymore, and end up sitting, and clapping looking like a trained seal.
+Curious Question: When was the last time you laughed so hard that you couldn’t laugh anymore, and end up sitting, and clapping looking like a trained seal?